-- The path details for same clock crossing (C1 to C1) are not shown in the path tale as they are not valid clock crossings and are currently shown as timed safe by default in CDC report. - · The path table has CDC details only related to clocks checked in clock selection from CDC report. - Path table will not show any CDC having no paths. - For user ignored CDC columns, "Worst Slack (ns)", "Worst Slack Edge", "Max Delay Cstr", "Multicycle Path Cstr", "Clock Uncertainty Cstr" will be empty.
+- The path details for the same clock crossing (C1 to C1) are not shown in the path tale as they are not valid clock crossings and are currently shown as timed safe by default in CDC report. - The clock table has CDC details only related to clocks checked in clock selection from CDC report. - Path table will not show any CDC having no paths. - For User Ignored CDC columns, "Worst Slack (ns)", "Worst Slack Edge", "Max Delay Cstr", "Multicycle Path Cstr", and "Clock Uncertainty Cstr" are empty. - Cross probing is allowed to Timing Report Explorer for the same clock crossing (C1 to C1). - · For User Ignored CDC category, Corner Info column is empty.

 Selecting Comma Separated Value exports the CDC Report to a CSV file.
 If you select this option, a window appears in which you assign a name to the CSV file and specify the location where it will be exported.
+The

-The CSV file shows details about the CDC between each clock domain in numeric format.
+CSV file shows details about the CDC between each clock domain in numeric format.
 Each CDC type is represented as a number similar to colors in the table.
 The CSV file includes an explanation of each number type and CDC type.

-Figure 8-15.
+Figure 8-25.
 Sample CSV Report